-To prevent these types of attacks, researchers recommend that users double check with the sender if they receive unexpected files or delete them, hover the mouse over hyperlinks to ensure they look legitimate and not click anything suspicious.
+To prevent these types of attacks, researchers recommend that users double check with the sender if they receive unexpected files or delete them, hover the mouse over hyperlinks to ensure they look legitimate, and not click anything suspicious.

-Researchers have warned the users to counter check before they download anything even it comes from a reliable source.
+Researchers have warned users to counter check before they download anything even it comes from a reliable source.
 Employees should be trained to identify such malicious files beforehand and should be taught about threat protection.

-Kevin Jones149 Posts
+Kevin Jones951 Posts

 Kevin Jones, Ph.D., is a research associate and a Cyber Security Author with experience in Penetration Testing, Vulnerability Assessments, Monitoring solutions, Surveillance and Offensive technologies etc. Currently, he is a freelance writer on latest security news and other happenings.
 He has authored numerous articles and exploits which can be found on popular sites like hackercombat.com and others.
-He holds prestigious certifications like OSWP, OSCP, ITIL.
-His goals in life are simple - to finish her maiden business venture on Cybersecurity, and then to keep writing books for as long as possibly can and never miss a flight that makes the news.